-Capstone course for Exercise Science that integrates theory, research and practical experience in the field with career exploration and preparation.
+Capstone course for Exercise Science that integrates theory, research, and practical experience in the field with career exploration and preparation.
 Preparation for external certification exams (ACSM and/or NSCA) is included.
+Credits: 3

-Prerequisites: Senior status as a declared Exercise Science major or minor.
+Prerequisites: EXS 201 EXS 205 EXS 302 EXS 325 BIO 260 Or senior status as a declared Exercise Science major or minor.

-EXS 480: Senior Capstone
+EXS 480: Senior Capstone Credits: 3